-The bill, for the avoidance of doubt, was first introduced on the floor of the Senate on March 10, 2021.
-It seeks to amend the Terrorism Prevention Act, 2013, to outlaw the payment of ransom to abductors, kidnappers and terrorists for the release of any person who has been wrongly confined, imprisoned or kidnapped and other related matters.
-Specifically, the bill seeks to substitute section 14 of the principal act to read thus: “Anyone who transfers funds, makes payment or colludes with an abductor, kidnapper or terrorist to receive any ransom for the release of any person who has been wrongfully confined, imprisoned or kidnapped is guilty of a felony and is liable on conviction to a term of imprisonment of not less than 15 years.”
+The bill, for the avoidance of doubt, was first introduced on the floor of the Senate on 10th March, 2021.
+It seeks to amend the Terrorism Prevention Act, 2013 to outlaw the payment of ransom to abductors, kidnappers and terrorists for the release of any person who has been wrongly confined, imprisoned or kidnapped, and other related matters.
+Specifically, the bill seeks to substitute section 14 of the principal Act to read thus: “Anyone who transfers funds, makes payment or colludes with an abductor, kidnapper or terrorist to receive any ransom for the release of any person who has been wrongfully confined, imprisoned or kidnapped is guilty of a felony and is liable on conviction to a term of imprisonment of not less than 15 years.”

 It is worthy of note that the bill that is being objected to was earlier broached by the 8th Senate in 2016.
-Titled “Abduction, Wrongful Restraint and Conferment Bill, 2016”, and sponsored by Senator Isa Hamman (APC, Bauchi), the objective was to provide for the punishment of the offences of abduction, wrongful restraint and wrongful conferment for ransom.
-The Senator Onyewuchi bill is, therefore, an improvement and advancement of an idea that is in serious need of proper articulation and domestication.
+Entitled “Abduction, Wrongful Restraint and Conferment Bill, 2016”, and sponsored by Senator Isa Hamman (APC Bauchi), the objective was to provide for the punishment of the offences of abduction, wrongful restraint and wrongful conferment of ransom.
+The Senator Onyewuchi bill is therefore an improvement and advancement of an idea that is in serious need of proper articulation and domestication.

 Anybody who has had the privilege of looking at the finer details of the bill will appreciate the fact that a lot of reasoning and research went into the proposed law.
 The bill did not just go back in time to unearth what authorities on security think about the crime of abduction, it also draws attention to international best practices on the issue under consideration.
 The bill draws parallels from what obtains in the United States and the United Kingdom.
 The objective is for Nigeria to borrow and domesticate ideas about kidnapping that can work for us.
 It is evident, however, that most of those who are raising objections about the bill have not read the content, let alone understand the argument or force of logic behind the idea.